niEmerance/PythonWeek1IP/Readme.md

 # Password Locker

- we will create an amazing application that will help us manage our passwords and even generate new passwords for us.
+ This is an amazing application that will help us manage our passwords and even generate new passwords for us.

 ## Created by Emerance Niyomufasha